martinholub/jekyll_site/_posts/2018-07-15-MakeZurich.markdown

 ## MakeZurich

 MakeZurich is the "Civic Tech and LoRaWAN Hackdays for a better city".
 It is organized jointly with the city administration to explore new ways of solving challenges the city is facing with the help of open networks and civic tech.
 I missed the first run, that took place last year, because I found out about the event too late.
 This year, I had it in my calendar and was ready to take part.
 The event had a smell of a hackathon: difficult and open-ended challenges to be tackled in innovative fashion in too little time in small teams, mostly with people you didn't know before the kickoff.
 But it was more than that.
-Rather than hackathon, one could call it Makerdays or Hackdays.
+Rather than hackathon,it were Makerdays or Hackdays.
 It lasted for full 8 days, and on each day a makerspace was open so that I could just drop by, ask people about technical issues I was having and hack on the prototype and code for our project.
-In retrospect, I view the event as great learning experience that gave me quick insight into the field of IoT and LoRaWAN (Big thanks to the organizers for all their work, it showed).
+In retrospect, I view the event as great learning experience that gave me quick insight into the field of IoT and LoRaWAN.
+(Big thanks to the organizers for all their work, it showed!)

 ## LoRaWAN

 LoRa what?
-Me myself, I didn't know anything about the [Long Range Wide Area Network](https://www.thethingsnetwork.org/docs/lorawan/) until about one week before the event, but I came to understand that it is a very interesting player in the landscape of wireless communication technologies.
+Myself, I didn't know anything about the [Long Range Wide Area Network](https://www.thethingsnetwork.org/docs/lorawan/) until about one week before the event, but I came to understand that it is a very interesting player in the landscape of wireless communication technologies.
 It is designed to allow low-powered devices to communicate with Internet-connected applications over long range wirelessly.
 It is well suited for applications with very low bandwidth, something up to 400 bytes/hour, where individual message should not exceed 12 bytes.

 The following picture will give you an idea how a device (node) communicates with internet application via LoRaWAN: